Nicky Campbell: Writing and published books

-His second book, the Sunday Times Bestseller, One of the Family – Why a Dog Called Maxwell Changed My Life, came out in 2021.
+His second book, One of the Family – Why a Dog Called Maxwell Changed My Life, came out in 2021.
 In this he addressed his complex relationship with his birth mother and the guilt he carried towards his adoptive parents for needing to trace her.
 He described his emotional breakdown and late diagnosis of bipolar disorder, and how his beloved Labrador Maxwell's unconditional love had helped him.
-In The Times Andrew Billen described it as "A remarkable autobiography".
+Andrew Billen in The Times described it as "A remarkable autobiography".